microsoft/PowerPlatformConnectors/certified-connectors/tyntec-WA/README.md

 Tyntec Conversation API allows you to send template WhatsApp messages.

+Create conversational experiences with your customers right on the world’s number one messaging app (over 2 billion monthly active users).
+Leveraging WhatsApp’s end-to-end encryption and rich features (images, videos, audios, documents, interactive buttons, etc.), you can remove friction from customer onboarding, notifications and support communication.

 ### User Cases of this connector
 -   Use this connector in PowerApps Workflows (great for Marketing, CRM or Sales)
 -   Send SMS messages using Azure Logic Apps